 How about ice sports?
 Whether you visit Zermatt in January or any other winter month – it has a lot to offer, including ice skating, hockey, curling, and ice falls.

 Right in the center of Zermatt, you will find ice rinks that are perfect for families and groups of various ages.
 Besides ice skating, these rinks are very popular for both Bavarian and Scottish curling.
 The Obere Matten Sports and Recreation Arena is perfect for ice sports of all kinds.

 If you step outside the village proper, you will experience the gorgeous ice falls.
 There you can climb around huge icicles while watching this beautiful display of nature.
 If you need any equipment, many of the nearby sports stores in Zermatt have some for rent.

-Sledging and tobogganing are another favorite pastimes in Zermatt.
-If you love the excitement of going down steep trails, then you might want to spend some of your vacation on these runs.
+Sledding and tobogganing are other favorite pastimes in Zermatt.
+If you love the excitement of going down steep trails, then you might want to spend some of your vacations on these runs.
 There are three to choose from, ranging from easy to medium levels.

 The medium-level one is the Täsch run, which you can only access on foot.
 Once you trek up the slope, you’ll be able to speed down 3.6 kilometers of the snow-covered hill for an exhilarating ride.
 This is a great Zermatt winter activity if you want a few thrills.

 Seeing lovely Zermatt under the cover of snow and the bright sun is a worthwhile winter activity.
 Stroll the streets of this Alpine village – at this time of year, it is like a winter wonderland.